Code-Institute-Submissions/milestone-project-162/README.md

 <h3>Visitor stories</h3>

-1. As a new visitor, i want to easily find my way to the game.
+1. As a new visitor, I want to easily find my way to the game.
-2. As a new visitor, i would like to understand how to play without reading anything.
+2. As a new visitor, I would like to understand how to play without reading anything.
-3. As a player, i want to see my score.
+3. As a player, I want to see my score.
-4. As a player, i want to adjust my level (by changing the time i can play)
+4. As a player, I want to adjust my level (by changing the time I can play)

 *Visitors find the experience they are searching for because:*
 - This game is visually pleasing